Useful Legal Marketing Strategies That Are Cost-Effective and Simple to Implement

 For many small firms or solo practices, budget is the single biggest obstacle standing between them and digital marketing success.
 Even if you’re convinced that working with an agency and investing in long-term online marketing campaigns could get you more and better clients, that doesn’t matter much if your firm is at a point where you’re struggling just to keep the lights on and the paychecks rolling out on time.

 Fortunately, digital marketing tools have leveled the playing field for small firms with limited budgets.
 Compared to the relatively expensive floor for television spots, billboard, and print ads, the web offers an incredible number of ways to reach potential clients for very little money or even for free.
-In this article, we’ll go over five such digital marketing strategies that you can roll out with very little capital investment or technical know-how.
+In this article, we’ll go over five such law firm marketing strategies that you can roll out with very little capital investment or technical know-how.

-Start a Legal Blog
+Dive Into Content Marketing With a Legal Blog

 We’ve talked to many attorneys who are skeptical of investing time and money into blog content, and we understand why.
 It’s reasonable to ask, “Am I really going to get cases from my blog, or is it just a prestige piece for my website?”